istio/istio.io/_docs/concepts/network-and-auth/auth.md

-*   Providing each service with a strong identity that represents its role to enable interoperability across clusters and clouds.
+*   Providing each service with a strong identity that represents its role to enable interoperability across clusters and clouds

-*   Securing both service to service communication and end-user to service communication.
+*   Securing both service to service communication and end-user to service communication

-*   Providing a key management system to automate key/cert generation, distribution, rotation, and revocation.
+*   Providing a key management system to automate key/cert generation, distribution, rotation, and revocation

 In future versions it will also provide:

-*   Fine-grained authorization and auditing to control and monitor who accesses your services, apis, or resources,
+*   Fine-grained authorization and auditing to control and monitor who accesses your services, apis, or resources

-*   Powerful authorization mechanisms: [ABAC](https://en.wikipedia.org/wiki/Attribute-Based_Access_Control), [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control), Authorization hooks.
+*   Powerful authorization mechanisms: [ABAC](https://en.wikipedia.org/wiki/Attribute-Based_Access_Control), [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control), Authorization hooks

 ## Architecture